sakes9/ColorPickerButton/README.md

 ### Parameters

 - `colors`: An array of `ColorPickerButton.Color` instances that contain the colors to display in the popover.
+- `selectedColorId`: The ID of the Initially selected color.
 - `onSelected`: A callback that is called when a color is selected.
 It takes the selected color ID as an argument.